-Integrating perspectives from the physical sciences, urban design, architecture, and social sciences in the hyper-local study of a fascinating and under-studied region of Chicagoland
+Integrating perspectives from the physical and biological sciences, ecology, urban design, architecture, and social sciences in the hyper-local study of a fascinating and under-studied region of Chicagoland

 The Calumet region, extending from Chicago’s south side along Lake Michigan into Indiana and Michigan, was once a vast network of wetlands, lakes, prairies, and dunes.
 This region lies at the intersection of pre-contact distributions of northern boreal forest, prairie, savanna, and dune.
 While the area saw significant use prior to European colonization, it was only in the last 150 years that human land use — especially heavy industry and urban development — began to radically reshape the region.
 In spite of this, the Calumet is still home to significant levels of biodiversity.
 Students in the Calumet Quarter will be part of an innovative example of cooperative conservation, the 70+ member Calumet Initiative, which brings together scientists, planners, community groups, local residents, and business with the goal of revitalizing both the local economy and the ecological riches of the Calumet region.